jsiegenthaler/homebridge-eosstb/README.md

 ## Requirements
 * An Apple iPhone or iPad with iOS 14.0 (or later).
 Developed on iOS 14.1...14.4, earlier versions not tested.
 * [Homebridge](https://homebridge.io/) v1.2.5 (or later).
-Developed on Homebridge 1.1.116....1.2.5, earlier versions not tested.
+Developed on Homebridge 1.1.116....1.3.1, earlier versions not tested.
 * A [TV subscription](https://www.upc.ch/en/bundles/buy-tv-internet/) (or the equivalent in your country)
 * A [My UPC account](https://www.upc.ch/en/account/login/credentials/) (or the equivalent in your country, part of your TV package)
 * The ARRIS mediabox DCX960 (provided by your TV provider as part of your TV subscription, called by the system an "EOSSTB" and marketed under different names in different UPC countries)

 ## Installation
-Homebridge UI: the easiest way to install is seach for "eosstb" in the Homebridge UI, and then click INSTALL.
+Homebridge UI: the easiest way to install is seach for "eosstb" in the Homebridge UI, and then click **INSTALL**.

 Manual install:
 ```sh